 Get the recipe!

-Sloppy Joes: better (and healthier!) that you remember
+Healthy Sloppy Joes: even better than you remember!

 - 1 medium onion , coarsely chopped